goodcalc/sig-fig/README.md

 You may not use this file except in compliance with the License.

-You can change the html and css to make the calculator fit into the style of your site.
+You can change the HTML and CSS to make the calculator fit into the style of your site.

 Do not remove the copyright "Good Calculators: Significant Figures Calculator"